 This confirms the findings of the first study, which showed that administration of oxytocin — especially when coupled with human persuasion — generated greater levels of “altruistic generosity” and high levels of risk tolerance in financial decisions.
 In other words, people under the influence of oxytocin are easier targets to loot.

 For decades, the government and pharma industry has been researching new and better psychotropic drugs to evoke euphoria and passivity among the sheeple; from over-prescribing anti-depressants to legalizing marijuana and polluting our water with fluoride and other chemicals.
-Recently, the FDA approved large-scale research studies using the recreational street drug ecstasy (MDMA) as a treatment for depression and post-traumatic stress disorder (PTSD).
+In recent years, the FDA approved large-scale research studies using the recreational street drug ecstasy (MDMA) as a treatment for depression and post-traumatic stress disorder (PTSD).

 We don’t even know what’s being spraying in the air, which makes the administration of oxytocin as an inhalant particularly disturbing.
-By the way, in case you haven’t heard the word — and apparently Mitch McConnell hasn’t — chemtrails are no longer just some conspiracy theory.
+Indeed, is the use of these chemicals already influencing targeted people to fold their tents?